 The ATO have concerns that these arrangements may fail to properly comply with the provisions for capital gains tax, capital allowances, transfer pricing, general anti-avoidance and diverted profits tax.

-Contributed by our Director Shannon Smit and Team
+Contributed by our Director Shannon Smit

 Shannon Smit is the founding director of Transfer Pricing Solutions and has consulted multi-national companies on transfer pricing, taxation and accounting for over 25 years.
 Transfer Pricing Solutions has been recognized for their expertise, and in 2017 Shannon was thrilled to be awarded Asia Pacific Transfer Pricing Leader of the Year.